liamti5/European-Inflation-Dynamics-UZH/README.md

 effects of longitude and latitude on inflation rates.
 By examining spatial patterns across different countries, the study aims to uncover how geographic location influences economic indicators within Europe.
-Utilizing data visualization and statistical modeling, the project provides insights into regional inflation trends and their relationship with geographical co- ordinates.
+Utilizing data visualization and statistical modeling, the project provides insights into regional inflation trends and their relationship with geographical coordinates.
 Our research shows that geographical coordinates play a minor role in explaining inflation rates.
 Longitude's significance suggests potential east-west economic trends, while latitude appears to have no impact.
 This is further supported by the correlation matrix, where longitude consistently shows a stronger relationship with inflation rates across all years (except 2009).
 However, the low R-squared indicates that geographic data alone is insufficient to model inflation, emphasizing the need to incorporate other economic factors for